-Violinist Nicolette Andres has created a musical career with breadth in teaching, performing—internationally, and continuing her own education with expert teachers all over the country and world.
+Violinist and fiddler Nicolette Andres has created a career with breadth in teaching, performing—internationally, and she continues her own education with expert teachers all over the country and world.

-Nicolette's work can be found in the community through her position as a faculty violin instructor at Boulder Suzuki Strings, operating her own studio in Evergreen, CO, and performing as a resident member of the Nexus Ensemble based in Denver, CO.

-Nicolette found her place with music and teaching while at school at the University of Puget Sound.
-In her string pedagogy course with Dr. Maria Sampen, Nicolette's teacher and mentor for many years, her interest piqued at the opportunity to share the love of music with others in a way that could challenge students to work in small, achievable steps.
-Nicolette saw potential to reach all types of learners, and was driven to offer the fulfillment that comes with studying the violin to people young and old.
-Nicolette began formal teacher training with the Suzuki Association of the Americas in 2015, and nurtured her own studio of over 20 students, ranging in age from three to seventy years old, in the South Sound area for two years.
+Nicolette began formal study of violin at age five with a Suzuki method violin teacher in Evergreen, Colorado.
+She followed her passion of music in college while studying at the University of Puget Sound.
+In a course with Dr. Maria Sampen, Nicolette's teacher and mentor for many years, Nicolette discovered how wonderful it felt to teach and share her values with students in small, achievable steps.
+Beginning formal teacher training with the Suzuki Association of the Americas in 2015, Nicolette then nurtured her own studio, ranging in age from three to seventy years old in the South Sound area.

-During Nicolette’s undergraduate degree at the University of Puget Sound she spent six months abroad in Cork, Ireland where she studied with violinist and conductor Tom Crowley.
-While in Ireland Nicolette played in the Cork Institute of Technology School of Music Symphony and also absorbed the incredible folk music of Ireland.
-In addition to her violin studies, Nicolette picked up the bodhrán (Irish frame drum) and studied with Colm Murphy of the internationally known group De Dannan.
-Following her time abroad, Nicolette continued as a member of the University of Puget Sound Symphony Orchestra and Opera Orchestra, and was featured on violin as part of a jazz combo directed by composer Rob Hutchinson.
-Nicolette also performed in multiple chamber ensembles at the University of Puget Sound and was asked to rejoin the Symphony in Spring 2017 for a performance of Mahler’s First Symphony.
+During college Nicolette studied abroad in Cork, Ireland where she learned from violinist and conductor Tom Crowley.
+Nicolette picked up the bodhrán (Irish frame drum) and studied with Colm Murphy of the internationally known group De Dannan.
+Upon returning to the Northwest, Nicolette continued as a member of the University of Puget Sound Symphony Orchestra and Opera Orchestra, and was featured on violin as part of a jazz combo directed by composer Rob Hutchinson.
+Nicolette studied jazz in a formal setting at the University of Puget Sound, and also with her violin teacher in Ireland, Tom Crowley.
+In the classical realm, Nicolette performed in multiple chamber ensembles at the University of Puget Sound and was asked to rejoin the Symphony in Spring 2017 for a performance of Mahler’s First Symphony.

-Nicolette believes that studying the violin in great depth develops skilled musicians, yet the most important part of the journey is that these skills spill over into all parts of our lives.
-Students of the violin will practice close listening, building focus, awareness, patience, sensitivity, as well as the technical skills that are used to play the instrument.
-This creates healthy, well-rounded individuals, and therefore communities.
-What do you hope to gain from studying an instrument?
+Nicolette believes that learning music by ear develops skills that spill over into all parts of our lives.
+Through her courses Nicolette guides students to practice close listening, build focus, awareness, patience, sensitivity, kind hearts, as well as the technical skills that are used to play the instrument.
+This creates healthy, well-rounded individuals, and seeps into our communities.
+Nicolette offers lessons online and in-person in Boulder.